By Fathalla Ramadan

 It’s about freeing you from repetitive tasks—so you can focus on design, troubleshooting, and innovation.

-And it all starts with one script.
+And automate home lab backup devices all starts with one script.

 Fathalla Ramadan